For Terry McLaurin, the work comes first, then ‘the truth will come out on Sunday’

 A mind-set

-Every year, McLaurin says he tries to markedly improve one skill, while honing many others.
+Every year, McLaurin says, he tries to markedly improve one skill while honing many others.
 Before the 2020 season, he set out to gain more yards after the catch — and he finished the year with 946, tied for ninth in the league.

-Before the start of this season, he focused on his releases, or the start to his routes, and sought the help of former receiver Doug Baldwin for coaching and advice.
+Before the start of this season, he focused on his releases, or the start to his routes, and sought the help of former wide receiver Doug Baldwin for coaching and advice.

 In his eight-season career with the Seattle Seahawks, Baldwin kept detailed profiles of the defensive backs he faced.
 In season, his film study and note-taking would serve as guides to the game ahead, and as he faced corners repeatedly, he would refer back to old notes and update them if a player’s technique or tendencies changed.